Contemporary art photography

-Please bring some examples of your own work to take advantage of opportunities for feedback and progression.
+Please have some examples of your own work to take advantage of opportunities for feedback and progression.
 If you are not a practitioner you will not be expected to bring work but will be invited to participate in the discussion and feedback sessions.
 You will be asked to upload your images to Google classroom so they can be viewd by the class.

 When I've finished, what course can I do next?

 City Lit offer a whole range of specialised photographic courses and others with a fine art orientation.
 Browse the photography section of the City Lit prospectus or check the website for inspiration.

 I am a fine art photographer and lecturer who has worked for leading arts institutions such as the Whitechapel Gallery (London), the Gallery of Photography (Dublin), the National College of Art & Design of Ireland, and more recently as a visiting lecturer at the Royal College of Art.
 I am committed to the Lifelong Learning sector through my work with organizations such as CityLit as well as through outreach projects.
 I am a graduate of the School of Media, Dublin Institute of Technology (Ireland) and the Centre for Cultural Studies, Goldsmiths College (London).
 I am presently a PhD candidate at the Royal College of Art for which I was granted a TECHNE doctoral scholarship by the Arts & Humanities Research Council.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.